Mike Tolbert: In popular culture

 In the third season of the FXX comedy series The League, the character Andre goes on a rant about Mike Tolbert and what he calls "Touchdown Vultures," or players who enter the game in goal line situations and score touchdowns, "stealing" fantasy points from the player whom they replaced.
-This has led to Tolbert's nickname "The Vulture".

 Tolbert has worked as a correspondent for the Carolina Panthers since 2018.